toshon-jennings/DoubleCapsCorrect/README.md

 1. Download `DoubleCapsCorrect.exe`
 2. Save it anywhere (e.g. Desktop)
-3. Double-click to run — look for the “DoubleCapsCorrect” logo or green “H” in the tray
+3. Double-click to run — look for the “DoubleCapsCorrect” logo or green “H” in the system tray
 4. To auto-launch at startup:
    - Open File Explorer
    - Type `shell:startup` in the address bar